 RSM US Alliance is a premier affiliation of independent accounting and consulting firms.
 RSM US Alliance provides its members with access to resources of RSM US LLP.
 RSM US Alliance member firms are separate and independent businesses and legal entities that are responsible for their own acts and omissions, and each are separate and independent from RSM US LLP.
-RSM US LLP is the U.S. member firm of RSM International, a global network of independent from RSM US LLP.
-RSM US transuscom/abotus for more information regarding RSM US LLP and RSM International.
-RSM USB; the RSM US Alliance logo and the RSM US Alliance signatures are proprietary to RSM US LLP, while RSM "is used under license by RSM US LLP.
+RSM US LLP is the U.S. member firm of RSM International, a global network of independent audit, tax, and consulting firms.
+Visit rsmus.com/aboutus for more information regarding RSM US LLP and RSM International.
+RSM US®, the RSM US Alliance logo and the RSM US Alliance signatures are proprietary to RSM US LLP, while RSM "is used under license by RSM US LLP.